ortus-docs/cloud-servers/aws/redhat-based-images/README.md

 ## Software and tools installed matrix

-On every Ubuntu based Cloud Server you will find software or tools to achieve best experience with our solutions.
+On every Red Hat based Cloud Server you will find software or tools to achieve best experience with our solutions.
 This software include:

 |**Tool name**|**Version installed**|**BoxLang MiniServer**|**BoxLang with CommandBox**|
 |-------------|---------------------|------------------------------|---------------------------|